-He has twice been an examiner in a Chapter 11 case, and frequently serves as a mediator of bankruptcy-related disputes.
+He has been an examiner in two Chapter 11 cases, and frequently serves as a mediator of bankruptcy-related disputes.

 A sample of notable recent engagements includes the following.